theDubW/MaxTrade/README.md

 # How to run #
 1. First, either clone or download this repository.
 2. Make sure you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) (python package) installed, as it is used for all the necessary python dependencies.
-3. Navigate to the parent directory (the one containing main.py), and create a new conda environment with `conda create --name <env> --file requirements.txt` in your terminal.
-In place of `<env>`, choose a memorable environment name such as `MaxTrade`.
-Then activate your environment with `conda activate <env>`.
+3. Navigate to the parent directory (the one containing main.py), and create a new conda environment with `conda env create -f requirements.yml` in your terminal.
+Then activate your environment with `conda activate MaxTrade`.
 4. You're done!
 All you need to do now is run main.py, which you can do simply by running `python main.py` in your terminal, or if you would prefer, double click on run.bat (Windows) or run.sh (Mac/Linux)
 5. A new window with a login should open up on your first run, and the following times you should remain logged in and the main window will open automatically.